CodingCashew/stackcards/README.md

-# Flashcard App
+# MemTool

-This app allows you to add, create, edit, and delete flashcards and decks.
+This app allows you to add and delete flashcards and decks.